gianlacasella/QLearning_MountainCarProblem/README.md

 :-----------------------------:|:----------------------------------:
 ![](outputs/4plots.jpg)        |  ![](outputs/greedyDescendant.jpg)

-As can be seen in the previous images, the ε-Greedy-Descendant algorithm was the best as expected:
+As can be seen in the previous images, **the ε-Greedy-Descendant algorithm was the best as expected**:

 <p align="center">
   <img src="img/Table.JPG">
 </p>

-On the following picture can be seen the ε-Greedy-Descendant algorithm exploration and exploitation phases and the ε value
+On the following picture can be seen **the ε-Greedy-Descendant algorithm exploration and exploitation phases** and the ε value

 <p align="center">